 Frankly, the “little flock” (Luke 12:32)—the true Church of God—has always understood the need to pattern itself after the teachings and examples of Christ and the Apostles.
 Although very few have seriously attempted to follow this pattern, many scholars and religious historians have understood the concept of the “Jerusalem Church of God.”
-This is a vital concept to understand if we are sincerely interested in contending “for the faith once delivered.”
+This is a vital concept to understand if we are sincerely interested in contending “for the faith which was once for all delivered.”

 The Apostle Paul was inspired to write to the Thessalonians, “For you, brethren, became imitators of the churches of God which are in Judea in Christ Jesus” (1 Thessalonians 2:14).
 The book of Acts makes it clear that the earthly “headquarters” Church of God—for many decades—was the Jerusalem Church.
 It was here that the Holy Spirit was originally poured out on the true Christians (Acts 2).
-It was here where Peter, James and John carried on most of their ministry for many years (cf. Acts 4:1; 8:1; 11:1–2).
+It was here where Peter, James, and John carried on most of their ministry for many years (cf. Acts 4:1; 8:1; 11:1–2).
 Later, it was to the leadership at Jerusalem that Paul and Barnabas came to settle the major question of circumcision for the Gentiles and related questions (Acts 15:4-6).

 As indicated above, the only major ministerial conference indicated in the New Testament was held at Jerusalem.
 Here lived the leading original Apostles.
-Here was the true “mother” church (not Rome!).
+Here was the true “mother” church—not Rome!
 And it was to Jerusalem Paul and Barnabas had come even earlier, lest, as Paul had put it, “I might run, or had run, in vain” (Galatians 2:1–2).

-After the major Jerusalem conference, Paul and Silas traveled through Asia Minor visiting the churches: “And as they went through the cities, they delivered to them the decrees to keep, which were determined by the apostles and elders at Jerusalem” (Acts 16:4).
+After the major Jerusalem conference, Paul and Silas traveled through Asia Minor visiting the churches, and “as they went through the cities, they delivered to them the decrees to keep, which were determined by the apostles and elders at Jerusalem” (Acts 16:4).

-“Paul was far from confining his interest to the Gentile Christian Church which he had himself founded.
+Paul was far from confining his interest to the Gentile Christian Church which he had himself founded.
 His thoughts were much too lofty to leave Jewish Christianity to itself.
 He toiled not merely for his own work, but for the Church of God… the whole Church.
 He never forgot for a moment the true birthplace of the gospel.
-And for him the Christians in Jerusalem were always the [saints].… He did not however merely entertain a grand policy of ecclesiastical union, but his first and constant thought was that the primitive Church was the foremost divine institution under the Gospel.… In the early Apostles he saw… the Apostles of the Lord.
-From them the testimony of the Resurrection emanated (1 Corinthians 15:1 ff.).
-They were ever the apostles, whom God had placed at the head of His Church, the first of those divinely commissioned men who held the leading office in the Body of Christ” (1 Corinthians 12:28) (The Apostolic Age of the Christian Church, translated by James Millar, 1895, vol. 2, pp. 12–13).
+And for him the Christians in Jerusalem were always the [saints].… He did not however merely entertain a grand policy of ecclesiastical union, but his first and constant thought was that the primitive Church was the foremost divine institution under the Gospel.… in the early Apostles he saw… the Apostles of the Lord.
+From them the testimony to the Resurrection emanated (1 Cor. xv.
+1 ff.).
+They were ever The Apostles, whom God had placed at the head of His Church, the first of those divinely commissioned men who held the leading office in the Body of Christ (1 Cor. xii.
+28) (The Apostolic Age of the Christian Church, translated by James Millar, 1895, vol. 2, pp. 12–13).

 Later in Paul’s ministry, he traveled again to Jerusalem: “And when we had come to Jerusalem, the brethren received us gladly.
 On the following day Paul went in with us to James, and all the elders were present” (Acts 21:17–18).
-Notice that Paul presented himself to James, the Lord’s brother, who by now was undoubtedly the chief Apostle at Jerusalem—Peter probably having gone to the “lost sheep” of the house of Israel in northwest Europe and the British Isles.
+Notice that Paul presented himself to James, the Lord’s brother, who by now was undoubtedly the chief apostle at Jerusalem—Peter probably having gone to the “lost sheep” of the house of Israel in northwest Europe and the British Isles.

-After rejoicing in the good news Paul brought about God’s Work among the Gentiles, the Jerusalem leadership told Paul: “You see, brother, how many myriads of Jews there are who have believed, and they are all zealous for the law” (v.
+After rejoicing in the good news Paul brought about God’s Work among the Gentiles, the Jerusalem leadership told Paul, “You see, brother, how many myriads of Jews there are who have believed, and they are all zealous for the law” (v.
 20).
 The term “myriad” literally means “tens of thousands.”
 So as not to confuse or discourage these many Jewish Christians, Paul was asked by the Jerusalem Church to go through an offering ceremony to publicly demonstrate that he was not teaching in any way against God’s laws.
-The Jerusalem leaders exhorted Paul: “Take these men along and be purified with them and pay all the expenses connected with the shaving of their heads.
+The Jerusalem leaders exhorted Paul to “take these men along and be purified with them and pay all the expenses connected with the shaving of their heads.
 This will let everyone know there is no truth in the reports they have heard about you and that you still regularly observe the Law” (v.
-24, Jerusalem Bible).
+24, The Jerusalem Bible).